 There is some evidence that infections may be involved in a few cases of OCD that begin suddenly (overnight).
 If streptococci are involved, the disorder is called pediatric autoimmune neuropsychiatric disorder associated with streptococcus (PANDAS).
 If other infections (such as Mycoplasma pneumoniae infection) are involved, the disorder is called pediatric acute-onset neuropsychiatric syndrome (PANS).
 Researchers continue to study the connection between infections and OCD.

-Typically, symptoms of obsessive-compulsive disorder develop gradually, and most children can hide their symptoms at first.
+Typically, symptoms of OCD develop gradually, and most children can hide their symptoms at first.

 Children are often obsessed with worries or fears of being harmed—for example, of contracting a deadly disease or of injuring themselves or others.
 They feel compelled to do something to balance or neutralize their worries and fears.
 For example, they may repeatedly do the following: